skerkour/kerkour.com/content/about.md

 I cut my teeth on rugby fields, boxing rings, MMA tatamis and at <a href="https://www.42.fr" target="_blank" rel="noopener">42</a>.

-I'm into minimalism, bookworming, challenging the statu quo and various outdoor activities like biking and long distance running.
+I'm into minimalism, hacking, bookworming, challenging the statu quo and various outdoor activities like biking and long distance running.

 ## Projects 🚀